 - Be sure not to overcrowd the air fryer.
 To ensure the chicken cooks evenly and gets crispy around the edges, don't overlap the chicken cutlets.
 I have a 5.8 quart air fryer and the 4 pieces fit in my air fryer basket.
 If you have a smaller capacity air fryer, you will need to air fry the chicken in 2 batches or cut the recipe in half.

-The chicken cutlets won’t turn out as crispy as if you were using a flour or panko breading but they should have a thin and light crispy coating.
-If you skipped the oil or cornstarch this could be the reason why it didn’t end up crispy.
+The chicken cutlets won't turn out as crispy as if you were using a flour or panko breading but they should have a thin and light crispy coating.
+If you skipped the oil or cornstarch this could be the reason why it didn't end up crispy.
 Patting the chicken dry before you get started also helps remove excess moisture from the surface and enhances crispiness.
+If you want ultra crispy chicken, I highly recommend these air fryer boneless chicken wings, which have a double flour breading!
+These cornflake chicken tenders are also amazingly crispy!

 I like to reheat the chicken in the air fryer at 350F for 3-5 minutes.
 Be careful not to reheat it for too long as the chicken will dry out.
 You can also reheat it in the microwave for 60-90 seconds but the coating will end up a little soggy.